Opentrons/opentrons/api/docs/source/labware.rst

 Slices
 ------

-Containers can also be treating similarly to Python lists, and can therefore handle slices.
+Labware can also be treating similarly to Python lists, and can therefore handle slices.

 .. code-block:: python